 What’s the most exciting challenge in the work you do?

 It’s all about the communication between people with different characters, mindsets, and professional experiences.
 Teammates will not always be on the same page, different opinions arise, which is great, as it fosters growth.
 Still, it’s all about how to effectively manage the disagreements.
 So, for me as a scrum master, it’s very important to find the right key and trigger for each person, to make the teamwork a success.
 And when I say success, I mean people enjoying what they do and who they are with, and actually having a smooth workflow, with no struggles because of the miscommunication.
 I see them smiling during daily stand-ups, sharing their ideas and thoughts with no burdens in their way.

 I have worked in many teams, some of them were local, some international.
-Now it’s a team with amazing people from Latvia, Belarus, Russia, Ukraine, and Portugal.
+Now it’s a team with amazing people from Latvia, Belarus, Ukraine, Portugal, and Romania.
 I can certainly say, for a scrum master it’s much easier to work in an international environment.
 The reason for that – they already come to the room with much more empathy because they are aware of the different cultures, backgrounds, and experiences.
 So, by default they are trying to understand and find the real reasons for teammate’s arguments.